isabelgormley/main/w1d2/instructions/install.md

 ### Git
 - confirm git is installed by typing `git` into terminal.
-	- if you get a message saying command 'git' is unknown, you are missing GIT and did not do your pre-work.

 ### Setting sublime as the global core editor for GIT
 - inside terminal, run the following...